 Clarification Statement:

-Examples of models can be physical, graphical, or conceptual.
+Examples of models can be physical or graphical.

 8.MS-ESS1-2.
 Explain the role of gravity in ocean tides, the orbital motions of planets, their moons, and asteroids in the solar system.

 State Assessment Boundary:

 Kepler’s Laws of orbital motion or the apparent retrograde motion of the planets as viewed from Earth are not expected in state assessment.